StellarSand/privacy-settings/README.md

 ## Contributing
-Any contribution would be much appreciated.
+Any contribution to the project would be much appreciated.